 Workforce Realigned is published with Federal Reserve Banks of Atlanta and Philadelphia

-Acuitus, Alchemy Code Lab, American Diesel Training Centers (ADTC), General Assembly, Blue Meridian Partners, John D. and Catherine T. MacArthur Foundation, Michael & Susan Dell Foundation, Pershing Square Foundation, and the W.K.
-Kellogg Foundation.
+Acuitus, Alchemy Code Lab, American Diesel Training Centers (ADTC), General Assembly, Blue Meridian Partners, John D. and Catherine T. MacArthur Foundation, Michael & Susan Dell Foundation, and Pershing Square Foundation.

-6,000+ people facing barriers to education and employment across the U.S. will gain access to career training through partnerships with training providers.
+1,000 people facing barriers to education and employment across the U.S. gained access to career training through partnerships with training providers.

 The Commonwealth of Massachusetts, Jewish Vocational Service (JVS), and more than 40 impact investors.